 Knowing that you have full control over the buildings you own directly might be more appeasing to you than owning pieces of a basket of buildings you’ll likely never see.
 However, the upside of owning via crowdfunding is that you don’t have to spend time managing those buildings either.

-Whether you choose traditional real estate investing or crowdfunded real estate investing, the real estate market can be a path to building wealth that may sustain you for years to come.
+Whether you choose traditional real estate investing or crowdfunded real estate investing is up to you.
+But know that the real estate investment market can be a path to building wealth that may sustain you for years to come.